How gas prices have changed in New Mexico in the last week

-(STACKER) – The national average price for a regular gallon of gas is now $4.11, falling seven cents since last week.
+(STACKER) – Average gas prices per gallon in the U.S. are up slightly from the weekend but down about three cents from one week ago.

-Stacker compiled statistics on gas prices in New Mexico using data from AAA.
-Gas prices are current as of April 11.
+Stacker compiled statistics on gas prices in New Mexico and created free to use gas price widgets for every metro area using data from AAA.
+Gas prices are as of April 18.
 State gas tax data is from World Population Review.
 Three states—Connecticut, Georgia, and Maryland—have temporarily suspended gas taxes to help consumers while the cost of gas has increased.

-Rising gas prices have caused financial hardship for 50% of Americans, according to an ABC News/Ipsos poll released over the weekend, with about one in five people reporting that burden as serious or severe.

-Oil prices fell below $100 per barrel on Monday as COVID-19 lockdowns in China, the world’s largest oil exporter, weighed heavily on the global market.
-The spread of the coronavirus and weakened oil demand in China coincided with an announcement last week from the International Energy Agency that it would release 120 million barrels from emergency stockpiles.
-Authorities in Shanghai on Monday announced plans to lift restrictions in some residential areas.

 New Mexico by the numbers